I designed a web-based product for managing insurance claims.

 I sketched a dashboard concept that allowed for filtering of results and easy to find claim data.

-I created a wireframe prototype, to be used for a round of user testing, which was carried out by colleague.
+I created a wireframe prototype, to be used for a round of user testing, which was carried out by a colleague.

 Wireframe user testing